 Bank of America® Travel Rewards credit card benefits and features

-The card offers newcardholders to 25,000 online bonus points after at least $1,000 in purchases in the first 90 days of account opening Keep in mind that the bonus requirement is entirely based on spending (cash advances, fees and balance transfers do not count).
+The card lets new cardholders earn 25,000 online bonus points after at least $1,000 in purchases in the first 90 days of account opening.
+Keep in mind that the bonus requirement is entirely based on spending (cash advances, fees and balance transfers do not count).

 Earning Bank of America Premium Rewards points